 2. Performance assessment.

-When having Bizagi PaaS, access an external data source via a VPN over the internet, its communication will inherently depend upon factors such as: A higher latency in data transmission, fluctuations, interference and congestion affecting the speed of the channel, or the quality of the networks used during transmission, among others.
+When Automation Service accesses an external data source via a VPN over the internet, its communication depends on like higher latency in data transmission; fluctuations, interference and congestion affecting the speed of the channel; and the quality of the networks used during transmission.

-All of these factors are beyond Bizagi PaaS control, and they can affect your overall end user's experience.
+All of these factors are beyond the control of Automation Service, and they can affect your end users overall experience.

-Therefore, you will need to mitigate them, consider them during your business applications' design, and gauge them in runtime.
+You will need to take these factors into account and mitigate them, in the design of your business applications, and gauge them in runtime.

-•Ensure you choose a Bizagi PaaS data center whose location offers best latency when communicating with your premises.
+•Choose a Automation Service data center located to provide the latency when communicating with your premises.

-•Design your user interfaces according to best practices in terms of usability and performance, especially when using this technology (e.g, by using filters, by displaying an adequate number of rows and columns in tables, etc).
+•Design your user interfaces according to best practices for usability and performance, especially when using this technology, by steps like using filters to display only relevant data and displaying an adequate number of rows and columns in tables).

-For details about best practices when designing forms, please refer to http://help.bizagi.com/bpm-suite/en/index.html?what_to_avoid_in_forms.htm.
+For details about best practices when designing forms, refer to http://help.bizagi.com/bpm-suite/en/index.html?what_to_avoid_in_forms.htm.

-•Evaluate beforehand (e.g. test by carrying out a PoC) whether the performance impact of using this technology in a cloud architecture is appropriate for the requirements of your business applications.
+•Evaluate beforehand (by carrying out proof of concept tests) whether the performance impact of using this technology in a cloud architecture is does not exceed for the requirements of your business applications.

-In scenarios where you determine that this technology does not fit your needs, then it is best that you offer a service layer on top for your external data sources.
+In scenarios where you determine that this technology does not fit your needs, you can offer a service layer on top for your external data sources.

 3. Technical requirements.

-Your external data source and its tables or views that you plan to integrate through this technology, need to comply to certain requirements.
+Your external data source and the tables or views that you plan to integrate through this technology, need to comply to certain requirements.

-For complete detail about how to configure this feature or to learn about the requirements needed, refer to http://help.bizagi.com/bpm-suite/en/index.html?integrating_data.htm.
+For complete details about how to configure this feature, or to learn about the its requirements, refer to http://help.bizagi.com/bpm-suite/en/index.html?integrating_data.htm.